 Furthermore, there is not one but several terraces on the upper level where you can admire the panorama.
 However, the best view if from the large terrace under the building's crowning statue of an angel.
 Plus, if you get tired, you can grab some refreshments in a small cafe as well.

 Do you want to learn a bit more about the place during your visit?
-Upgrade to the Castel Sant’Angelo Ticket with an audio tour.
+Upgrade to the Colosseum Tickets with an audio tour.

 The Castle of Holy Angel has quite an exciting history.
 Commissioned by Hadrian, its first function was supposed to be a family mausoleum.
 However, during the build-up of the Aurelian Walls, the mausoleum was fortified.
 In other words, it became part of the defensive city wall.